marcusoftnet/marcusoftnet.github.io/_posts/2015-05-28-yow-west----some-thoughts.md

 In stark (yes, Swedish readers that is a Swedish word that you can use like this) contrast comes the insight that many predominate model and roles is geared towards a very different kind of work place.

-* Did you know that Human Resources as a concept was pioneered by the followers around Fredrik Talyor of [Taylorism fame](http://en.wikipedia.org/wiki/Scientific_management)?
+* Did you know that Human Resources as a concept was pioneered by the followers around Frederick Windsor Taylor of [Taylorism fame](http://en.wikipedia.org/wiki/Scientific_management)?
 It was a way, originally, to find employees (or resource if you like ^^) that would be compliant to their managers.
 And the name still sticks.
 Human.
 Resources.
 Like Batteries in my book.
 We have to [stop using that name](http://agile.dzone.com/articles/resources-don%E2%80%99t-write-software).
 It's very old and doesn't fit modern organizations.
 * Have you thought about that the role names in a typical IT organization often has a strong connection to the phases in waterfall?
 Requirements guy, Tester, Architect and Developer.
 That reinforces a way of thinking that doesn't fit the way most agile people like to work.
 But we keep it.

 And there was other things from the past that is making a come back;